microsoft/presidio/docs/analyzer/customizing_nlp_models.md

 ## Configure Presidio to use the new model

-Configuration can be done in three ways:
+Configuration can be done in two ways:

 - **Via the `NlpEngineConfiguration` object: